 Jennifer has defended numerous class actions in a wide range of business-related cases.
 Her experience includes class action suits related to health care, insurance, antirust and securities.

-Jennifer has been widely recognized by her clients and peers for her success in antitrust litigation, and has been included in The Best Lawyers in America© and Chambers USA: American’s Leading Lawyers for Business for her work in this area.
+Jennifer has been widely recognized by her clients and peers for her success in antitrust litigation, and has been included in The Best Lawyers in America© and Chambers USA: America’s Leading Lawyers for Business for her work in this area.
 Jennifer’s antitrust litigation practice includes representation of various industries, such as health care and textiles.

 Jennifer represents a variety of health care related organizations in various business disputes.
 Her experience includes representing health care insurance companies in disputes with providers and participants, and representing a continuing care retirement community in a dispute over enforceability of covenants.
 She also represents a network of chiropractors in disputes brought by former network participants.